GoodSync Connect Manual

 - These attempts are not always successful, as your router may not support UPNP.

-- If you have more than one computer with GS server, use a different external port for each computer.
+- If you have more than one computer with a gs-server, use a different external port for each computer.

 - GoodSync will report this external port to the Mediator.

-On both on the client and server side your security software may be blocking GoodSync.
+On both the Client and Server, your security software may be blocking GoodSync.

-GoodSync can perform real-time file monitoring and syncing via GSTP, even if one of the computers is the remote GS server.
-Read this for for details.
+GoodSync can perform real-time file monitoring and syncing via GSTP, even if one of the computers is the remote GoodSync Server.
+Read this section of the GoodSync Manual for details.

 Server settings file